 Cruising on Belle Epoque Paddle Steamers on Lake Geneva, Switzerland

-CGN has six Belle Epoque paddle boats sailing on Lake Geneva on regular excursion cruises during summer.
+CGN has eight Belle Epoque paddle boats of which currently five are sailing on Lake Geneva on regular excursion cruises during summer.
 These boats, which date from the early twentieth century, offer nostalgia and comfort to Lac Léman cruises.
 These historic boats require no surcharge (nor time penalty!) making it worth adjusting programs to enjoy these grand boats rather than more modern diesel-powered vessels, which sometimes replace the steamers on some sailings on certain days or at short notice.

 The Belle Epoque steamboats usually cruise as follows on Lake Geneva (only main stops are listed):

-- Montreux (1904) – daily from Lausanne to Chateau de Chillon Castle and back.
+• Montreux (1904) – daily from Lausanne to Chateau de Chillon Castle and back.
 Around 100 minutes one way.
 Also dinner cruises from Lausanne.
+It also frequently cruises to Nyon and Yvoire.

 Two further Belle Epoque paddle boats are fitted with modern diesel engines and they sail on Lake Geneva year-round:

-- MS Vevey (1907) – returned to service in 2013 after a full restoration.
-In summer, the Vevey cruises from Lausanne to Geneva and back with dinner cruises from Lausanne.
+• MS Vevey (1907) – returned to service in 2013 after a full restoration.
+In summer, the Vevey cruises from Lausanne to Geneva and back with dinner cruises from Geneva.

-- MS Italie (1908)– resumed passenger cruises on Lake Geneva in 2016, after a decade out of service, and cruise mostly in the Lausanne, Vevey, Montreux, and St Gingolph area.
+• MS Italie (1908)– resumed passenger cruises on Lake Geneva in 2016, after a decade out of service, and cruises mostly in the Lausanne, Vevey, Montreux, and St Gingolph area.

-Lunch, Dinner, Sunset, and Gourmet Cruises on Lake Geneva Boats
+Lunch, Dinner, Sunset, and Gourmet Meal Cruises on Lake Geneva Boats

-Food and drinks are available on almost all CGN boats cruising on Lake Geneva.
+Food and drinks are served on almost all CGN boats cruising on Lake Geneva.
 Full meals and restaurant service are available on most boats cruising during meal times.
 However, special lunch, dinner, sunset, and gourmet cruises also sail most days during summer.
 Meals are almost always optional (and charged for separately) although special combination deals may be purchased too.
 Food is generally of a very good standard and priced similarly to regular Swiss restaurants (i.e. rather expensive!)
-Cheese fondue is only served on Friday cruises during the winter and shoulder seasons and never in summer.

 Short Pleasure Cruise Boat Excursions on Lake Geneva